sagemath/sagewiki_to_gh-2022-10-10/days4/projects/coding.md

    * A native group theory class will be much more feasible if these programs are all available.

    * Progress report: After @&#%!, [http://sage.math.washington.edu/home/rlmill/leon-0.1.spkg Version 0.1] spkg!
 Exposes desauto and wtdist programs, without modification (i.e. still reads codes from file, outputs results to file).

+   * Next step: tweak desauto and wtdist to not rely on the filesystem so heavily.